 For IAB operation, the MAC entity on the IAB-DU or IAB-donor DU should reserve a sufficient number of symbols at the beginning and the end of each slot to allow the child IAB-node to switch operation from its IAB-DU to its IAB-MT function and operation from its IAB-MT function to its IAB-DU.
 The MAC entity on the IAB-DU or IAB-donor DU informs the child node about the number of guard symbols it provides via the Provided Guard Symbol MAC CE.
 The IAB-MT on the child node can inform the IAB-DU or IAB-donor DU about the number of guard symbols desired via the Desired Guard Symbol MAC CE.
+The MAC entity applies the Guard Symbol MAC CE to either MCG or SCG on which it is received.

 Upon reception of a Provided Guard Symbol MAC CE the MAC entity shall: